azman4/bestbuy-api-tests/README.md

 ## Introduction

-This is protractor BDD Framework targeted to handle both Angular and Non-Angular Web Applications.
+This is protractor BDD Framework targeted to handle both Angular and Non-Angular Web Applications & APIs.

 ## Prerequisites